SAFERTOS for Automotive

 - Periodic checkpoints can operate in fixed or relative timing modes.

 SAFERTOS supports all the common architectures used within automotive devices.
-We have worked closely with Texas Instruments to create a highly optimized port of SAFERTOS for the Hercules safety controller family, with Infineon for the AURIX Tri-core, and with many other semiconductor companies.
+We have worked closely with Texas Instruments to create a highly optimised port of SAFERTOS for the Hercules safety controller family, with Infineon for the AURIX Tri-core, and with many other semiconductor companies.

 Safety & Performance